Lucile in Idaho County, Idaho — The American West (Mountains)

 Marker series.
 This marker is included in the Idaho State Historical Society marker series.

 Location.
 45° 32.869′ N, 116° 18.267′ W. Marker is in Lucile, Idaho, in Idaho County.
 Marker is on U.S. 95 0.4 miles south of McKinley Mine Road, on the left when traveling north.
+Marker is located in a pull-out along the west side of US highway 95, overlooking the Salmon River.
 Touch for map.
-Marker is located in a pull-out along the west side of US highway 95, overlooking the Salmon River.
 Marker is in this post office area: Lucile ID 83542, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-Hydraulic Mining (here, next to this marker); Salmon River Canyon (approx. 4.7 miles away); Entrepreneur J.J.
+At least 8 Hydraulic Mining (here, next to this marker); Salmon River Canyon (approx. 4.7 miles away); Entrepreneur J.J.
 Goff (approx. 8.4 miles away); From The Beginning (approx. 8˝ miles away); Manning Crevice Bridge (approx. 8˝ miles away); The Scow (approx. 8˝ miles away); Riggins Area Honor Roll (approx. 8.6 miles away); Keeping the Faith (approx. 8.6 miles away).

 More about this marker.
 A large wooden marker in good condition